Composting Basics

 I have to add in a plug here for having backyard chickens.
 They are the original kitchen waste recyclers, but instead of compost you get eggs.
 And really tasty eggs.

-Please share your composting tips, tricks and victories!
+Now that we’ve covered the composting basics, please share your own composting tips, tricks, and victories!

 Let’s Dig In!